BudaSamir/weather_app_task/README.md

 </div>
 <h2 href="#built-with">📝 Description : </h2>
 <p>
-Stay ahead of the weather with WeatherWise, the comprehensive and user-friendly app that provides you with accurate and up-to-date weather information right at your fingertips.
-Whether you're planning a trip, getting ready for outdoor activities, or simply want to stay informed about the conditions around you, WeatherWise has got you covered.
+Stay ahead of the weather with  Loud Weather, the comprehensive and user-friendly app that provides you with accurate and up-to-date weather information right at your fingertips.
+Whether you're planning a trip, getting ready for outdoor activities, or simply want to stay informed about the conditions around you, Loud Weather has got you covered.
 </p>
 <h2 href="#built-with">🔑 Key Features : </h2>
 Real-time Weather Updates: Get instant access to the current weather conditions in your location or any other city worldwide.
 Stay informed about temperature, humidity, wind speed, and direction, sunrise and sunset times, and more.